 6. Mitchell Oldenburg, Alvord, Texas, KTM – 122

 7. Jimmy Decotis, Peabody, Mass., Honda – 111

 8. Kyle Peters, Greensboro, N.C., Honda – 100

 9. Jordon Smith, Belmont, N.C., Honda – 78

 10. Alex Martin, Millville, Minn., Yamaha – 78

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Las Vegas using the map below!

 Rad Season's top 5 action sports, adventure, culture events and festivals in 2023